Wahroonga: Transport

 Wahroonga railway station is on the North Shore railway line, with frequent Sydney Trains services to Central and Hornsby.

 Wahroonga is the Sydney end of the M1 Motorway to Newcastle.
 The Pacific Highway connects Wahroonga by road with the rest of the North Shore and Pennant Hills Road's northern end begins in Wahroonga and intersects the M1 Motorway at Pearce's Corner.
 The Comenarra Parkway is a minor arterial road that stretches from Thornleigh to West Pymble via Wahroonga and South Turramurra.
 Wahroonga is also the northern end of the NorthConnex motorway tunnel.

 CDC NSW provides bus services to parts of Wahroonga such as the 576 to Wahroonga Station, 576T to Turramurra Station, 575 to Macquarie University or Hornsby Station via Turramurra, and the 591 to St Ives Community Centre or Hornsby Station.

 Parks

-Wahroonga Park is located to the north-east of the railway station, and features a significant number of well established introduced trees, a rose garden and a children's playground.
+Wahroonga Park is located to the north of the railway station, and features a significant number of well established introduced trees, a rose garden and a children's playground.
 The Glade, located near Abbotsleigh, has an oval, two tennis courts, a half basketball court and cricket nets.
 There is also a small Blue Gum High Forest, next to the tennis courts.
 Browns Field is a small sporting oval, formerly a historic logging area.
 Sir Robert Menzies Park is a small park located within Fox Valley.

 Ku-ring-gai Chase National Park is located north of Wahroonga.
 It is the second oldest national park in Australia and is very popular, offering many walking tracks, picnic spots and Aboriginal sites with rock carvings.
 The park has a large proportion of the known Aboriginal sites in the Sydney area.